 7. Refill Regularly and Keep Bowls Clean

 Cats like fresh water, and I’m sure you prefer it too.
 That being said, you should look into keeping your cat’s water bowl refilled with fresh water at least once a day.
+Clean the pet fountain.
 Don’t forget to wash the water bowl with soap and water to keep it from accumulating dirt.
 Cats will stay away from their bowls if they think it smells unpleasant

 8. Tap Water

 If your cat is a fan of drinking from running water, you can look into making a habit out of letting them drink from the tap several times in a day.
 Of course you’d have to turn the tap on yourself, but think of it as an opportunity to further bond with your pet.
 If you’re worried about additional expenses for water, you can think that it offsets any veterinary costs in the long run.
 Plus, you’ll save you and your cat the misery of getting dehydrated and/or sick from lack of hydration.

 Try to make the water more appealing by adding flavor to it like tuna juice or chicken broth, both proven cat favorites!